maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 **(1)** There are two main stylesheets:

-- **mobile.scss** which organizes and pulls together all the partials under the mobile folder
+- **mobile.scss** which organizes and pulls together all the partials under the mobile folder.
-- **application.scss** which organizes and pulls together all the partials under the desktop folder
+- **application.scss** which organizes and pulls together all the partials under the desktop folder.

-**mobile.scss** is called through the mobile version of **application.html.haml** – served only when Mobvious detects that the device is a mobile device.
+**mobile.scss** is called through the mobile version of mobile/layout/**application.html.haml** – served only when Mobvious detects that the device is a mobile device.

 **application.scss** is served in all other cases.